Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

 This procedure move standard rack UAN or compute node to a different location and uses the same Slingshot switch ports and management network ports.

-Update the location-based xname for a standard rack node within the system.
+Update the location-based component name (xname) for a standard rack node within the system.

-If a node has an incorrect xname based on its physical location, then this procedure can utilized to correct the xname of the node without the need to physically moving the node.
+If a node has an incorrect component name (xname) based on its physical location, then this procedure can be used to correct the component name (xname) of the node without the need to physically move the node.

 ### Prerequisites